cecestreet/pandas-challenge/README.md

 # pandas-challenge
-#Thank you so much for taking the time to review!
+#Thank you so much for taking the time to review! and thank you for the starter code, it was very helpful in my learning experience.